A unifying perspective on linear continuum equations prevalent in science. Part II: Canonical forms for time-harmonic equations: Elastodynamic equations at constant frequency

 Now both $\BCC(\Bx)$ and the effective mass density term $\BGr(\Bx)$ may be frequency dependent and anisotropic.
 In passive media both $-\BCC(\Go,\Bx)/\Go$ and $\Go\BGr(\Go,\Bx)^{-1}$ have non-negative imaginary parts \cite{Milton:2007:MNS}, so that $\Imag\BL(\Bx)$ is positive semidefinite for all $\Bx$, and this holds even when $\Go$ is complex with a positive imaginary part (as one can see by a direct extension of the analysis in \cite{Welters:2014:SLL}).
 Again if $\Go$ has a positive imaginary part or the material is lossy one can make the Gibiansky-Cherkaev transformation \cite{Cherkaev:1994:VPC} and develop minimization variational principles \cite{Milton:2009:MVP, Milton:2010:MVP}.
 In the typical case where $\Go$ is real and $\BGr(\Go,\Bx)$ is real one can still develop the variational principles provided $-\Imag\BCC(\Go,\Bx)$ is strictly positive definite, at least in some regions.
 Multiplying $\BL$ by $\Go$, and assuming $\BGr$ is isotropic and constant, i.e., $\BGr(\Bx)=\Gr\BI$ we obtain an $\BL$ such that one has equations involving the resolvent in \eq{conve4} with $\underline{z}=\Gr\Go^2$.

 Unusual effects elastodynamic effects can occur in metamaterials, as reviewed in \cite{Banerjee:2011:IMW, Srivastava:2015:EMD}.
 In particular there could be off diagonal coupling terms in $\BL(\Bx)$, so that an acceleration causes a macroscopic stress, and a variation in the strain rate influences the momentum.
-Local responses of this sort are captured in the Milton-Briane-Willis equation (see (2.4) in \cite{Milton:2006:CEM}), with \beq \BL(\Bx)= . \eeq{mbw} The off diagonal terms when nonlocal are the Willis coupling terms \cite{Willis:1981:VRM, Willis:1981:VPDP, Willis:1997:DC} and, as will be discussed in Section 7 of Part III \cite{Milton:2020:UPLIII}, arise naturally in moving media.
+Local responses of this sort are captured in the local Willis equation (see (2.4) in \cite{Milton:2006:CEM}), with \beq \BL(\Bx)= . \eeq{mbw} The off diagonal terms are the Willis coupling terms \cite{Willis:1981:VRM, Willis:1981:VPDP, Willis:1997:DC} and, as will be discussed in Section 7 of Part III \cite{Milton:2020:UPLIII}, arise naturally in moving media.
 In Willis's original formulation $\BL$ (with its coupling terms) was an operator, acting nonlocally in both space and time.
 His equations retain a symmetric stress field and a stress that only depends on the symmetrized displacement gradient.
-Willis was the first one to propose this unexpected coupling between acceleration and stress, and momentum and strain rate, even if it was nonlocal in space.
+Willis was the first one to propose this unexpected non-local coupling between acceleration and stress, and momentum and strain rate.
 However, we will argue at the end of Part IV \cite{Milton:2020:UPLIV}, that such nonlocal couplings can be filtered out: they have no physically observable meaning (though theoretically and numerically they can be recovered if one introduces ``eigenstrains'' that are uncorrelated with the microstructure \cite{Willis:2009:EER, Willis:2011:ECR}).
 On the other hand, a non-local anisotropic density operator does have a physical meaning in the context of ensemble averaged equations if we set the coupling to zero, as we are free to do.